-In 1990, The Asia Foundation was the first nonprofit organization to be invited into Mongolia, and we have played a unique role in the country’s development since then, supporting its transition to a democracy and market economy.
-Current Foundation programs help to strengthen anti-corruption efforts and improve administrative reform; improve governance of cities and citizen engagement; increase gender equality; advance responsible resource use and environmental conservation; and support Mongolia’s multilateral foreign policy engagement.
+The Asia Foundation was the first nonprofit invited into Mongolia in 1990, and we have played a unique role in the country’s development ever since, supporting the transition to democracy and a market economy.
+Today, Mongolia is experiencing rapid political, economic, and social transformation.
+A major priority is to establish the conditions for sustainable and inclusive economic growth.
+As such, we help strengthen anticorruption efforts, improve governance of cities and citizen engagement, increase gender equality, advance responsible resource use and environmental conservation, and support Mongolia’s multilateral foreign policy engagement.

 NEWS FROM MONGOLIA